muntasirrahman/CsvParser/README.md

 The test code are inside *src/test/java*

-Gradle wrapper is included repository, to ensure successful execution of application build and running.
+Gradle wrapper is included repository, to ensure successful execution of application build and running using gradle.